Earlham College Observatory

-Earlham College Observatory is a historic observatory building located on the campus of Earlham College at Richmond, Wayne County, Indiana.
+Earlham College Observatory is a historic observatory building located on the campus of Earlham College at Richmond, Indiana.
 It was built in 1861, and is a one-story, brick building with a hipped roof.
 It consists of a 19-foot-square central section topped by a copper dome with a removable section, and flanked by 10-foot by 19-foot sections.
 Beneath the revolvable dome is a 6 1/2-inch objective lens telescope located in the center of the main block.

 It was listed on the National Register of Historic Places in 1975.